1 in 4 women and 1 in 16 men are sexually assaulted while in college.

 The majority of these crimes are never reported.
-Power-based personal violence is a serious public health issue affecting college students nationwide.
-Addressing power-based personal violence requires campus-wide recognition of the serious impact these acts of violence have.
-Compiled here are resources to help address power-based personal violence with trauma-informed prevention, responses, and support services.
+Interpersonal or power-based personal violence is a serious public health issue affecting college students nationwide.
+Addressing interpersonal violence requires campus-wide recognition of the serious impact these acts of violence have.
+Compiled here are resources to help address interpersonal violence with trauma-informed prevention, responses, and support services.

 Scope